 Mustak Ally

-Head of Skills Development Minerals Council of South Africa 
+Head of Skills Development and HR Minerals Council of South Africa

 Mustak Ally is currently Head of Skills Development & HR at the Minerals Council South Africa.
 He has more than 25 years’ local and international experience in the holistic HR value chain.